MJKWoolnough/ics/README.md

 }
 ```

-Duration is a duration of time
+Duration is a duration of time.

 #### type Event